The France-Ireland Gastronomy Month is back! [fr]

 In 2018, the very first France-Ireland Gastronomy Month was launched with a mouthful of events involving students in culinary arts and chefs from both countries.
 We are back again in March-April 2019, to celebrate gastronomical links shared by France and Ireland, their passion for good food, quality produce and hospitality.

-The official launch for press, professionals and academics will take place on Tuesday 15th January in the Dublin Institute of Technology/ Technology .
+The official launch for press, professionals and academics will take place on Tuesday 15th January in the School of Culinary Arts and Food Technology of Technological University Dublin .

 On the agenda:

-- a round-table talk focusing on terroir, sustainable practices and protected designation of origin (PDO) with Chefs and food journalists.
+- a round-table talk focusing on terroir, sustainable practices and protected geographical status with Chefs and food journalists.

 - pitch from restaurants and institute of technologies on sustainable practices in culinary arts (see application form below)